Switzerland: Offshore Legal and Tax Regimes

 - a right to work for their family members.

 Eventually, EU-citizens will have complete freedom of movement within Switzerland and Swiss citizens within EU-countries.
 However, there was a fixed quota for work permits until 31 May 2007 with a maximum of 15,000 new long-term residence permits a year and 115,500 new short-term residence permits a year.
+Freedom of movement was fully introduced between Switzerland and the EU in June 2014.

 Obtaining Residence in Switzerland: The available types of permit are the '120-day' permit, the class A, B or C permits, the fiscal deal permit and the political refugee permit.
 The class A permit (for 'blue-collar' workers) and the political refugee permit are not described further here.
 Permits other than the '120-day' variety are subject to a quota system.
 However, agreements with the EU are gradually putting EU freedom-of-movement rules into place which will eventually allow EU citizens to by-pass the quota permit system altogether.